SNAP Benefits in Iowa: How to Apply and Qualify

 Expedited SNAP (Emergency Processing)

-Apply through the standard process but state you need “expedited” service.
-An interview is scheduled quickly.
-More information is available on the Iowa HHS website.
+To apply, submit a standard SNAP application and state you need "expedited" service.
+An interview is scheduled quickly, with more information available online.

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)

-To apply, complete the Food Loss Replacement form or call your local HHS office.
-Check the USDA disaster page for any deadline extensions.
+To get a replacement, complete the Food Loss Replacement form or call your local HHS office.
+The USDA disaster page posts guidance and deadline extensions.

 Hot Foods Purchase Waiver